Off-duty Muscatine police officer saved a seven-year-old boy from drowning last weekend

-MUSCATINE — Last week, an off-duty Muscatine police officer saved the life of a young drowning victim.
+MUSCATINE — Last week, an off-duty Muscatine police officer saved the life of a drowning child.

-On Saturday, Feb.
-29, Officer Whitni Pena was at a 7-year-old's birthday party at the American Hotel on Hwy 61.
+On Saturday, Officer Whitni Pena was at the birthday party of a friend's child at the American Hotel on Hwy 61.

 “My stepson and I were just talking about having my daughter’s birthday party there when I noticed my friend was pulling the boy out of the shallow end, so I just went over there to see what had happened," Pena said.